virtualguard101/mkdocs-note/docs/contributing/architecture.md

 MkDocs Note is now a **lightweight documentation plugin** designed specifically for MkDocs and Material for MkDocs theme.
 It focuses on essential note management features with minimal complexity.

+It just a simple python-based tool that help you manage your notes in MkDocs documentation site, why not make it simpler and concise?

 ### Core Design Philosophy

 - **Simplicity First**: Minimal code, focused features, easy to understand and maintain